cloudmesh-community/fa18-523-57/paper/paper.md

 defined as a matrix of matrices or can be defined as a multi-dimensional array with dimensions greater than 3.
 So a tensor with 3 dimensions is called a 3-D tensor and a tensor with 4 dimensions is called a 4-D tensor [@fa18-523-57-Tensor].
-This tensor are used on a GPU which accelerates the computing process and calculation time on matrix operations when compared to existing NumPy's ndarrays [@fa18-523-57-PyTorch].
+This tensor is used on a GPU which accelerates the computing process and calculation time on matrix operations when compared to existing NumPy's ndarrays [@fa18-523-57-PyTorch].

 ### Computation Graph

-A computational graph [@fa18-523-57-graph] is a internal representation of the operations performed during the neural nets training.
+A computational graph [@fa18-523-57-graph] is an internal representation of the operations performed during the neural nets training.
 It is also called a data graph and is also an inbuilt data structure in PyTorch.
 It consists of a set of nodes and edges, with nodes representing each operation and edges representing